ukatc/AtLAST_sensitivity_calculator/docs/source/home.rst

 The calculator is available both as a web-based application and as a standalone Python package.

-The web application allows you to provide input values to the calculator directly to perform the sensitivity or integration time calculation.

-Alternatively, you may install the Python package and incorporate the calculator into your own code.

 The :doc:`Installation Guide <user_guide/installation>` provides
-detailed instructions on how to set up the web client or install the Python package.
+detailed instructions on how to set up the web client and/or install the Python package.

+See :doc:`Using the Calculator <user_guide/using_the_calculator>` for information on how to integrate the calculator into your Python code.